David Gee (artist)

-David Gee (Coventry, 1793 – 1872) was an English oil painter who took his inspiration from the local area.
+David Gee (1793 – 1872) was an English oil painter who took his inspiration from the local area of Coventry.

 Biography

 Gee was born in Coventry, and his father was a Spon Street watchmaker.

 Gee was active as a painter between the years of 1815 and 1868.
-He mostly painted battle scenes, landscapes and portraits, as well as pictures inspired by local legends such as Lady Godiva.
+He mostly painted battle scenes, landscapes and portraits, as well as pictures inspired by local Coventry legends such as Lady Godiva.

 Gee died in 1871 or 1872.

 Doom painting

 In 1831, Gee began restoration work on the Holy Trinity Doom, an early 15th-century painting of the Last Judgment.
 He received five guineas for his work.
-There is little contemporary information about Gee's work on the Doom, but conservation work begun in 1995 suggests he added outlines to the figures and repainted or recoloured some areas.
+There is little contemporary information about Gee's work on the Doom, but conservation work begun in 1995 suggests that he added outlines to the figures and repainted or recoloured some areas.
 There is no evidence that Gee significantly changed the painting's composition or symbolism.
 Gee also applied a coating of megilp to the painting.
-This bituminous varnish soon degraded and by 1873 the Doom was 'almost invisible'.
+This bituminous varnish soon degraded and by 1873 the Doom was "almost invisible."